 Given to 15 to 20 of UBC’s top doctoral candidates each year, the scholarship is intended to recognize those who are "likely to contribute to the advancement of learning or to win distinction in a profession” and who have not only a “special distinction of intellect,” but also “sound character."

 The Killam Doctoral Scholarship provides an annual stipend of $30,000 over two years, as well as a $2,000 allowance for research-related travel during the scholarship term.
-More information about Arshad and his research is available here.
+Read more about Arshad and his research.

 Killam Teaching Prize